All Bromeliad Pineapple care list has one crucial thing in common; patience.

 However, a 7-gallon plastic container with bottom drainage holes is also suitable for repotting during growth stages.

 Watch the following video for a full briefing about repotting Bromeliad Pineapples.

 5. Yearly Pruning

-Pruning is also necessary to keep pests (scales, mites, ants, and mealybugs) and diseases (root, heart, stem and fruit rot, yellow and white leaf spots and wilting) at bay.
+Pruning is also necessary to keep pests (scales, mites, ants, and mealybugs) and diseases (root, heart, stem, fruit rot, yellow and white leaf spots, and wilting) at bay.

 By removing the leggy and decaying growth, you can make way for proper air circulation within the plant and also prevent the extent of pathogenic spores.

 Tips for Keeping Pests and Diseases at Bay

 - Isolate the infested Pineapple plant away from the rest of the houseplants.